Code-Institute-Submissions/milestone1_project/README.md

 |19             |Reponsiveness - Tablet Screensize  |Site should switch to tablet view (menu items reduce text size)|Screen size switched| No actions needed
 |20             |Responsiveness - Desktop Screensize|Site should switch to desktop view (menu items float right and are full size)|Screen size switched| No actions needed.
 |21             | Functionality - video player - full screen functionality|Video should go full screen into a landscape orientation| Video went full screen| No actions needed |

+### Follow up's
+6 and 8 - This is due to each individual `<audio>` tag having different default styling

+15 - This was caused by a missing `required` attribute in the `<textarea>` tag

+17 - This was caused by a blank action attribute in the form tag, setting this to '/' resolved this

+#### Cannot Fix

+6 - Due to the styling being different, custom controls would be needed to maintain a constant styling for this point, since this is not possible without javascript, this cannot be fixed at this time.

 ## Deployment